kinnara-digital-studio/kecak-workflow/docs/startKecak.md

 **Via Linux**

-Make sure your kecak in linux is running.
+Make sure your Kecak in linux is running.

 Suppose that kecak-workflow is available in your PC or laptop directory: